mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 #### 1:02:00

-When you discuss human life and the human world, philosophical, psychologically... well, it drives you into the corner, where there is no chance to escape.
-That means, you are completely on the top of 100-feet high pole.
+When you discuss human life and the human world, philosophically, psychologically... well, it drives you into the corner, where there is no chance to escape.
+That means, you are completely on the top of a hundred foot high pole.
 The intellect cannot reach.
 And simultaneously that is reality, in which your life is present.
 It is reality, too.
-So, in whatever way you try to understand human life, intellectually or practically, you reach the same situation: being on the top of a 100-feet high pole where you cannot move an inch.
+So, in whatever way you try to understand human life, intellectually or practically, you reach the same situation: being on the top of a hundred foot high pole where you cannot move an inch.

-But, you *have* to.
+But, you *have* to [move].
 You cannot stay there.
 You have to do something.
 Because in this reality, many things are moving and changing.
 This reality is something which is moving and changing constantly.
 You cannot stay always without doing anything.
-So you have to move ahead from the top of the 100-foot high pole.
+So you have to move ahead from the top of the hundred foot high pole.
 This is daily living.

-Intellectually, if you move from the top of the 100-foot high pole, you appear to die.
-But, you cannot stay there.
+Intellectually, if you move from the top of the hundred foot high pole, you appear to die.
+But you cannot stay there.
 If you stay, you are falling.
 If you go, you will burn out.
 Whatever you think, it doesn’t make sense.
 Finally, what shall I do?
-This is, your reality is exactly on the verge of life and death.
-And then finally, what you’ll do is, release, and forget yourself, and throw yourself away, into [Buddha](glossary#buddha)’s home.
+This is [that] your reality is exactly on the verge of life and death.
+And then finally, what you do is *release*, and forget yourself, and throw yourself away, into Buddha’s home.
 That means completely full concentration, with wholeheartedness.
 We have to deal with the book as it really is, before you pick and choose with your affective preferences.
-This is our practice, daily practice.
-Continually we have to do this.
+This is our daily practice.

-But still our intellectual sense works every day, because we have accumulated it for many, many years.
+Continually we have to do this, but still our intellectual sense works every day, because we have accumulated it for many, many years.
 That’s why we have to handle *[unintelligible]*.
 That is philosophy, psychology.
 So we have to study things, one by one.
 But urgently, what we have to do is to understand where we are.
 There is completely no choice, to escape or to get into.
 Not to escape, not to get into: this is life, this is death.
 Life and death.
 It’s very simple: when the time comes to die, just die.
 This is very simple; this is the real death, and this is the real life.
 But, we cannot do this.
 That’s why we have to practice.

 So, our reality is exactly no choice.
 No escape; no getting into.
 Just like being present on the verge of life and death, on the top of a 100-foot high pole, from day to day.
 You cannot stay there, you cannot move away.
 What are you heading for?
 What should you do?
 No way.
 At that time, words completely drop off.
 Nothing to say.
 So, when the time comes to sleep, go to sleep.
 When the time comes to have breakfast, have breakfast.

 But this having breakfast is not something seen at the first stage, through perception.
 This is having breakfast seen from the third stage, deep understanding.
 And then at that time, you can really handle the breakfast with careful, compassionate, generous attention.
-That is release, and forget yourself, and throw away yourself into [Buddha](glossary#buddha)’s home.
+That is release, and forget yourself, and throw away yourself into Buddha’s home.
 At that time, something comes from, not from you, from Buddha’s world, truth.
 There’s no need for effort.
 Something helps you.
 At that time, many things work pretty well, even though you don’t realize it.
 That is the best way to do it.

 This koan also teaches in that way.
 And also Engo Zen Master really commented on the koan like this, particularly in the last two notes: “Look, where is he going?
 He’s chasing him up a tree”; “Lucky thing he has this move, the old thief.”
 Very important for us.